As the holidays approach, there’s no better time to freak out about next year’s partner marketing strategy than now. Don’t sweat. We’re here to help.

 Once your strategy is underway, it’s time to measure performance.
 Keep track of which partners perform best — either by new leads, customers, or both.
 Also note which platforms, time of day, locations, etc. deliver the best results.
 The more you can drill into your data to fine-tune your program, the more return you will see for your money.

-Remember: Successful affiliate marketing programs don’t come together overnight.
+Remember: Successful affiliate and partner marketing programs don’t come together overnight.
 They are the result of a lot of tweaks, failures, and optimizations in content, relationship management, and measurement over time.
 You can do this!

-Your Best Affiliate Marketing Awaits
+Your Best Partner Marketing Awaits

 Never miss a thing!